GroceriStar/groceristar-fetch/README.md

 - Proposal: use lodash methods for returninh random elements

+- Proposal: does staticFiles.test works only at groceristar case? if no, why it's at projects folder?

 @TODO use different flags for one command in order to call different imports

 [npm-run-script](https://docs.npmjs.com/cli/run-script)